stopfrisknyc/docs/README.md

 #### Details

 A "details" resource which lets you return the actual detailed results you've filtered to.
-You just do this by appending "?detail" to the previous URL.
-So, for example: http://api.occupy-data.org/v1/haircolr/WH/?results=&html=&results_per_page=100&page=0 gives you all the full data about all the white-haired people in the database.
+You just do this by appending "?results&results_per_page=100" to the previous URL.
+So, for example: http://api.occupy-data.org/v1/haircolr/WH/?results=&html=&results_per_page=100 gives you all the full data about all the white-haired people in the database.

 #### Limiting Queries

 You can limit the "details" resource to particular columns by appending one or more "&value=" strings to the URL.

-For example, http://api.occupy-data.org/v1/haircolr/WH?results&value=age&value=eyecolor&value=loc/&html=&results_per_page=100&page=0 just returns the age, eye color, and lat/lng of all the white-haired people in the database.
+For example, http://api.occupy-data.org/v1/haircolr/WH?results&value=age&value=eyecolor&value=loc/&html=&results_per_page=100 just returns the age, eye color, and lat/lng of all the white-haired people in the database.

 #### Nested results